• Skip to primary navigation

 Muffins ready to bake.

-5) Divide mixture evenly between 12 muffin liners.
+5) Divide mixture evenly between 12-hole muffin tray, using paper liners.

 6) Bake for 25 minutes, or until a toothpick comes out of the middle of a muffin almost clean.